-The Counseling and Testing Center, located in Room 212-CCEN, is a place where students can find encouragement and support in academic endeavors and in establishment of a good foundation for future growth.
-The center is staffed by professionally trained counselors who provide services for a wide range of problems-educational, vocational and personal issues.
+The Counseling and Testing Center, located in Room 212 of the College Center Building, is a place where students can find encouragement and support in academic endeavors and in the establishment of a good foundation for future growth.
+The Center is staffed by professionally trained counselors who provide services for a wide range of issues-educational, vocational and personal.

-All discussions are confidential, thus allowing students to explore freely any problems or feelings which are of concern to them.
-Therefore, all students seeking an open atmosphere to air these problems are encouraged to contact a member of the counseling staff.
-Students interested in forming small discussion groups may do so by contacting someone in the center.
+All discussions are confidential, thus allowing students to explore freely any problems or feelings which are of concern.
+Therefore, all students seeking an open atmosphere to address these problems are encouraged to contact a member of the counseling staff.